 These little conversations help me stay on track for my big picture.

-I want to be moving forward, making progress, doing what makes me happy and proud.
+I want to be moving forward, making progress, and doing what makes me happy and proud.

 I got a ticket in the mail the other day for driving through a toll road.